scriptotek/alma-newbooks-db/readme.md

 ### 1) `new_physical`: Physical books received recently

+List of physical items sorted and limited by `"Receiving   Date"`, limited to material types 'Audiobook', 'Blu-Ray', 'Blu-Ray And DVD', 'Book', 'DVD' or 'None' (we have lots of those).
+Specifically, we don't want 'Journal', 'Issue', etc. The list of material types can be modified in Analytics at any time.

-List of physical items who are not deleted (lifecycle != "Deleted"), and whose bibliographic record is not "supressed from discovery", sorted and limited by `"Receiving   Date"` [sic].
+Excluding deleted items (lifecycle != "Deleted"), items whose bibliographic record is `"Suppressed From Discovery"`, items without a valid PO Line reference.

-We limit by material type to exclude e.g. "Journal", "Issue" and so on.
-The exact list isn't set in stone.
-We include "None", since, for some reason, we have quite a long list of items with this value.

 ```sql
 SELECT